linDU99/US-Enrollment2019-2023/README.md

 Source: https://nces.ed.gov/ipeds/summarytables
 - Limited to all Title IV degree-granting institutions in the U.S.: N ≥ 3838
 - The numbers of enrollment are summary data of all institutes included.
-- The enrollments are the fall terms of 2019 o 2023.
+- The enrollments are the fall terms of 2019 to 2023.
 - Enrollment App: The default model includes the enrollment of all groups.
 Groups' data can be selected by clicking the checkbox.

 #### Directory Structure: